-Although the United States produces less than 2 percent of the world's rice, it is a major exporter, currently accounting for around 6 percent of the annual volume of global rice trade.
+Although the United States produces less than 2 percent of the world's rice, it is a major exporter, accounting for almost 5 percent of the annual volume of global rice trade.
 The United States is regarded as a consistent, reliable, and timely supplier of high-quality rice in both the long- and combined medium- and short-grain global markets.
-Exports are important to the U.S. rice industry, as the global market accounts for around half of its annual sales volume.
+Exports are important to the U.S. rice industry, with around 45 percent of the crop going into the global market.

 U.S. Rice Exports

 U.S. rice exports include rough or unmilled rice, parboiled rice, brown rice, and fully milled rice.
-Rough rice now accounts for around a third of U.S. rice exports (on a rough-rice basis), with Latin America the primary market.
+Rough rice now accounts for around 35 percent of U.S. rice exports (on a rough-rice basis), with Latin America the primary market.
 The United States is the only major exporter that allows rough-rice exports.
-The other major exporters (India, Thailand, Vietnam, Pakistan, and China) restrict rough-rice shipments to protect their domestic milling industries.
+The other major exporters (India, Thailand, Vietnam, Pakistan, China, and Burma) restrict rough-rice shipments to protect their domestic milling industries.
+The Latin American exporters ship rough rice, but only within the region.
+Cambodia regularly supplies rough rice to neighboring Vietnam.

-Overall, the United States exports about half of its rice crop each year, mostly to Mexico, Central America, South America, the Caribbean, Northeast Asia, and the Middle East as well as shipping smaller volumes to Canada, the European Union (EU), and Sub-Saharan Africa.
-The largest rice-importing region in the world is Sub-Saharan Africa, but the bulk of its imports are supplied by low-priced Asian exporters.
-Sub-Saharan Africa is the largest destination for U.S. food aid shipments of rice, while commercial purchases are small.
-The Middle East (with Iran, Iraq, and Saudi Arabia the biggest buyers) is the second-largest global rice import market.
-The United States continues to lose market share in this region, mostly because of strong competition from Asian suppliers, particularly Thailand and India, as well as shipments from South American exporters.
-The EU purchases mostly long-grain brown rice from the United States, which it fully mills and then ships to markets in the region.
-Northeast Asia is strictly a medium- and short-grain milled- and brown-rice market for the United States.
+Overall, the United States exports around 45 percent of its rice crop each year—mostly to Mexico, Central America, South America, the Caribbean, Northeast Asia, and the Middle East, as well as shipping smaller volumes to Canada, the European Union, and Sub-Saharan Africa.
+The largest rice-importing region in the world is Sub-Saharan Africa, but the bulk of U.S. imports are supplied by low-priced Asian exporters.
+Sub-Saharan Africa is the largest destination for U.S. food aid shipments of rice, while commercial purchases of U.S. rice are small.
+East Asia is now the second largest rice importing region, with China the largest buyer.
+The bulk of U.S. shipments to East Asia go to Japan, South Korea, and Taiwan, with all of these annual purchases made under World Trade Organization agreements.
+This market is strictly a medium- and short-grain milled- and brown-rice market for the United States, and accounts for about 60 percent of U.S. medium- and short-grain exports.
+The Middle East (with Iran, Iraq, Saudi Arabia, and the United Arab Emirates the biggest buyers) is currently the third-largest global rice import market.
+The United States continues to lose market share in this region, mostly because of strong competition from Asian suppliers (particularly Thailand and India, as well as because of shipments from South American exporters).
+Western Europe purchases mostly long-grain brown rice from the United States, which western Europe fully mills and then ships to markets in the region.
+This is a small market for U.S. rice, which has shown no growth over the past decade.

 In Latin America, the United States is facing increasing competition from South American exporters, in both the milled- and rough-rice markets.
 The United Sales sells very little rice to South Asia or Southeast Asia, as lower-priced Asian exporters supply these markets.
-India and Thailand remain the world's largest rice exporting countries, followed by Vietnam, Pakistan, and China.
-Including the United States, these six countries account for more than four-fifths of the total volume of annual rice exports.
+India is the world's largest rice exporting country.
+Other major rice exporters include Thailand, Vietnam, Pakistan, the United States, China, and Burma.
+These 7 countries account for more than 85 percent of the total volume of annual global rice exports.
+Cambodia is the next largest exporter—currently shipping 1.6-1.7 million tons, and is in size followed by the South American exporters which are shipping 0.3 million to nearly 0.9 million tons annually.

 U.S. Rice Imports